smokephisticated/smokephisticated/pages/bongs/bongs.md

 Our ancient ancestors have been ripping bongs (or forms thereof) for over 2400 years.

-## And well, their modern-day decendents are absolutely no exception
+**And well, their modern-day decendents are absolutely no exception**

 Bongs are one of the most effective and convienient ways to smoke tabacco and dry herb.

- Which is why the bong market is so massive right now - nowadays you're just one Google search away from shopping for *millions* of bongs and water pipes from all over the world.
+ Which is why the bong market is so massive right now - nowadays you're just one Google search away from sifting through bongs and water pipes from all over the world.

  **But where does one even begin to browse?**